microsoft/testfx/docs/mstest-runner-protocol/001-protocol-intro.md

             // If true, the client supports the client/attachDebugger and client/launchDebugger requests.
             debuggerProvider: true,

+            // If true, the client can receive a batch of log messages under client/log request.
+            batchLoggingSupport: true,

             // If true, the client supports the testing/testUpdates/attachments request.
             attachmentsSupport: true,